 Understanding Teen Depression

-Depression is a mental health disorder characterized by feelings of sadness, unhappiness, hopelessness and even guilt.
-Though any teen can develop depression, those with a family history of mood disorders and those who have experienced a stressful life event are at highest risk.
-Depression is also more common in girls and teens with learning disabilities, chronic illness, or an unstable home life.
+Depression is a mental health disorder characterized by feelings of sadness, unhappiness, hopelessness, and even guilt.
+Though any teen can develop depression, those with a family history of mood disorders, and those who have experienced a stressful life event are at the highest risk.
+Teen depression is also more common in girls and those with learning disabilities, chronic illness, or unstable home life.

-Some teenagers may hide their feelings of depression or refuse to talk about their feelings.
-However, depression is often evident through other symptoms, which may look different than the symptoms of depression in adults.
+Some teenagers may hide or refuse to talk about their feelings.
+However, teen depression is often evident through other symptoms, which look different than the symptoms of adult depression.
 Examples include: